+

 Here are a few things you can do to achieve the same with a coaching website.

 • Your top navigation must not have more than three links.
-Ideally, only one such as book a call or schedule an appointment.
+Ideally, only one, such as booking a call or scheduling an appointment.

 • Your header tagline must give your prospects aspirational identity (what they want to get, become or feel after getting your coaching) in one short sentence.